 - Demonstrates willingness to learn by participating in [company's] optional sales seminar

-- Takes a passive approach to their development and does not use initiative to suggest projects or start work before it is assigned
+- Takes a passive approach to their development; does not take on additional responsibilities or use initiative to suggest projects or start work before it is assigned

 Performance review examples for: new goals

-Performance reviews are more than the sum of their prep work and writing.
-They're also conversations with employees and a way to engage and develop them by setting new goals.
-If you're not collaborating to set new goals and talk next steps with employees, performance reviews aren't as effective.
+Reviews are more than the sum of their prep work and writing.
+They're also the performance review meetings, and the ensuing conversations with employees to engage and develop them by setting new goals.
+If you're not collaborating to set new performance goals and talk next steps with employees, reviews aren't as effective.

-But it's important that the way you're setting goals sets an employee up for success.
-Goal setting is a great way to shift from constructive feedback to empowerment to end on a note where employees feel supported — if the goals are well-constructed.
+But the way goals are set is also important.
+Goal setting is a great way to shift from constructive feedback to empowerment to end on a note where employees feel supported in taking their performance to the next level — if the goals are well-constructed.

 Keys to goal setting:

-- Give employees concrete steps to take to reach their new goals
+- Give employees concrete steps to take to reach their new performance goals

 - Help employees to understand how to work on their weaknesses